 No matter what kind of birth you are hoping for, this book will help you understand your options.

-Please be aware that previous editions of this book are now out-of-date and contain information that is no longer correct.
+Please be aware that previous (AIMS) editions of this book are now out-of-date and contain information that is no longer correct.
+Look for the purple cover and colourful tree.

 This fourth edition, published in late 2018, has been substantially expanded and updated.
-We have added a completely new chapter and carefully updated every section of the book with new evidence which has emerged since we published the previous version back in 2011.
+We have added a completely new chapter and carefully updated every section of the book with new evidence which has emerged since we published the third edition back in 2011.
+New sections include:

 (1) More evidence from recent Cochrane reviews and other research studies.